> Physical Education

 S1-3 take part in the BGE course that offers pupils the opportunity to experience a wide range of activities from Football, Rugby, Basketball, Badminton, Gymnastics, Athletics & Social Dance.

-During the course of their studies pupils will complete the attached booklet:
+During the course of their studies pupils will complete blocks of activities on the following pathways:

 S3 Elective PE